telerik-boneyard/Platform-Knowledge-Base/troubleshooting/kendo-listvew-cannot-scroll-with-native-scrolling.md

 Instead of being able to scroll down to the end of the list, the ListView scroll is locked.

 ## Cause
-The latest version of the Android System WebView introduced changes that interfered with the Kendo UI implementation for handling user actions in the ListView widget.
-This caused a bug in the native scrolling of ListViews.
+The latest version of the Android System WebView introduced changes that interfered with the Kendo UI implementation for handling user touch actions.
+This caused a bug in the native scrolling of apps using Kendo Hybrid UI.

 ## Solution
 There is already a fix in Kendo UI that addresses the broken scrolling.
 To apply it, install Kendo UI version **2016.3.1216** [using the {{site.ab}} Package Manager](http://docs.telerik.com/platform/appbuilder/cordova/supported-frameworks/update-project-libraries#update-kendo-ui-core-or-kendo-ui-professional).